-- Focus on your MISSION What are you trying to achieve? - Plan your stages ORGANISE Who will do what and when? - Think about your RESEARCH How can you support those doing it? - Think about your RECORD Is it a suitable format for your users? - Site Record Form Are you recording latest evidence? - ♦ Think about your ARCHIVE Have I contacted the HER?
+- → Focus on your MISSION

+What are you trying to achieve? - ♦ Plan your stages ORGANISE Who will do what and when? - Think about your RESEARCH How can you support those doing it? - ♦ Site Record Form Are you recording latest evidence?

 44. SUMMARY - hope you have found overview useful Focus on what you are trying to achieve - Your aims = MISSION Focus on planning your a project = ORGANISE Hope telling about resources helpful along the way - website handout.
 In style of MoRPHE - at end of planning, ask yourself some questions.......